tonymullen/ups-website/src/partials/s17plp/hw/hw11-haskell-description.html.md

 <pre><code class="haskell">combinations :: Int -> [a] -> [[a]]</code></pre>

-You may want to make use of the <span class="codefont">tails</span> function provided by the <span class="codefont">Data.List</span> library.
+You may want to make use of the `tails` function provided by the `Data.List` library.
 This function takes a list and returns a list of recursively-generated tails of the list.
 Like so:

 <pre><code class="haskell">> tails [0,1,2,3]
 [[0,1,2,3],[1,2,3],[2,3],[3],[]]</code></pre>